schalkjoubert/DIGIFOX-documentation/changelog/digifox-changelog.md

 * New: Add Subtitle field for individual sevices

 2.3.2 | 2023-07-09
-* Fix: Update description of changelog feed in dashboard
+* Update: Update description of changelog feed in dashboard

+2.3.3 | 2023-07-14
+* Update: Update to sync new custom field creatwed for the slider module.